I've freelanced for several book publishers, including:

 Other ongoing work experience:

-Co-owner of Mezza Luna Pizzeria, which is consistently voted best pizza in Eugene.
-My husband and I and our business partners opened the first location in 2005 and the third in 2014.
+Co-owner of Mezza Luna Pizzeria, consistently voted best pizza in Eugene.

-Fitness instructor at Jazzercise, the original dance-fitness program.
+Fitness instructor.
 I teach three to five classes per week.

 Performed all levels of editing, including content development, developmental editing, rewriting, line editing, copy editing, proofreading.
 Did some original writing, of both features and shorts.